tacemonster/traffic-playback/Documentation/user-interface.md

 This page allows you to run previously captured or in progress jobs.
 You can then select a job from the list of available jobs to deploy.
 This will take you to a page where you can configure the job before running it.

 ## Playback Speed
 Adjust the speed at which to playback the captured traffic to see how your site will manage increases and decreases in traffic.
 This is a multiple of the original speed.
-For example:
-    0.5 --> playback traffic at half the speed
-    1 --> original speed
+Default is 1 (the original speed).
-    2 --> playback traffic at twice the speed

 ## Port
+Specify which port to use for HTTP connections.
+Default is port 8080.

 ## Secure Port
+Specify which port to use for HTTPS connections.
+Default is port 443.

 ## Request Buffer Time
+Specifies the size in milliseconds of the rolling request schedule window.
+Default is 10000 milliseconds.

 ## Host Name

-## Backend Server
+Choose a host to send requests to.

 # UI Statistics Screen